 One of those official federal purposes is “boarding federally regulated commercial aircraft.”

-Of those five states, Minnesota and Washington issue "enhanced driver's licences," for which states confirm the identity and citizenship of the holder.
-EDLs are acceptable alternatives to a passport for re-entry into the U.S. via land or sea, and are considered acceptable ID under the REAL ID Act for domestic air travel.
+In addition to a passport, military ID, or other similar identification, the states of Minnesota and Washington issue "enhanced driver's licences" (EDLs) and California is offering what it is calling a READ ID driver's license.
+When issuing those documents, states confirm the identity and citizenship of the holder.
+These are acceptable alternatives to a passport for re-entry into the U.S. via land or sea, and are considered acceptable ID under the REAL ID Act for domestic air travel.
 International air travel will still require a U.S. passport.

 In addition to more stringent documentation requirements, EDLs cost a bit more than standard driver’s licenses.
 Accordingly, states may issue both standard licenses, which may not be compliant with the REAL ID Act, and EDLs, which are compliant.

-Washington state, one of the states named as non-compliant with regard to standard driver’s licenses, issues both standard and EDLs and that is, in a measure, deliberate.
+Washington state issues both standard and EDLs and that is, in a measure, deliberate.
 Part of the thought process around the state’s prior decision not to require proof of citizenship for a standard driver’s license was that it was better to have people who may not be in the U.S. legally prove their familiarity with prevailing traffic laws by passing a driver’s exam than the alternative of having unlicensed and potentially uninformed drivers on the state’s roads.
 However, the matter has been re-introduced in the 2017 legislature to revisited in the months ahead.

 As of this writing, a U.S. passport costs $110 for adults and is good for 10 years.
 First-time applicants will also be assessed a $25 processing fee.
 Enhanced driver's licenses in Washington state cost $108 for the first issuance and are good for six years, which is $54 more than a standard driver's license.